In 1989, the State of California implemented the Parental Fee

 income assessment completed by the State Department of

 Who Is Required to Participate?

 The Parental Fee Program only applies to families that meet the

-Your child receives a 24-hour out-of-home services purchased
+Your child receives 24-hour out-of-home care services through

 How Is The Parental Fee Determined?

 The Parental Fee is determined by the Department of Developmental

 Services.
 Families with incomes at or below the Federal

 Poverty Level will not be liable for Parental Fee.
 Fees are